 Moreover, reviewers say that the Sangean CL-100 is not just a great weather radio; it's a great radio, period.
 Users at Amazon.com say it has good FM reception, and its sound quality is far better than you'd expect from a weather radio.
-It also includes RBDS (Radio Broadcast Data System), which provides additional information in text form about radio broadcasts, and functions as an alarm clock (in either music or buzzer mode).
+It also includes RBDS (Radio Broadcast Data System) compatibility, which provides additional information in text form about radio broadcasts, and functions as an alarm clock (in either music or buzzer mode).
 Owners are impressed with the CL-100's build quality, and most of them describe it as very easy to set up and use.
 However, the few owners who ran into problems say that Sangean's technical support is disappointing.

-The Midland WR-300 (Est. $45) receives far more feedback from reviewers than the Sangean CL-100, but it's much more mixed.
+The Midland WR-300 (Est. $45) receives far more feedback from reviewers than the Sangean CL-100, but it's more mixed.
 Like the CL-100, this weather radio is Public Alert-certified and SAME-equipped, with selectable alerts.
 However, unlike the Sangean, it doesn't shut off automatically at the end of an alert message, a feature many users say can be really annoying in the middle of the night.
 Also, while the Midland can double as an AM/FM clock radio, most users say these additional features don't work nearly as well as its weather alerts.
 However, the main weakness of the Midland radio is reliability.
 Some users say the device stopped receiving alerts after a period of several months, while others say it never worked properly.